jojoee/auto-subpage-menu/readme.txt

 == Installation ==

-1. Install the plugin via admin/s plguins screen or download and upload this plugin into `wp-content/plugins` directory
+1. Install the plugin via plugin's dashboard or download and upload this plugin into `wp-content/plugins` directory
 2. Activate the plugin through the **Plugins** menu in WordPress
 3. Go to **Menus** and check `Automatically add new top-level pages to this menu`
 4. Let's see the magic